 Blood pressure test

-A blood pressure test measures the pressure in your arteries as your heart pumps.
-You might have a blood pressure test as a part of a routine doctor's appointment or as a screening for high blood pressure (hypertension).
-Some people use a blood pressure test at home to better track their heart health.
+A blood pressure test measures the pressure in the arteries as the heart pumps.
+A blood pressure test may be done as a part of a routine health checkup or as a screening for high blood pressure (hypertension).
+Some people use home monitors to check their blood pressure at home.

 Why it's done